google/go-cloud/README.md

 At this time we prefer to focus on maintaining the existing APIs and drivers, and are unlikely to accept new ones into the `go-cloud` repository.
 The modular nature of the Go CDK makes it simple to host new APIs and drivers for existing APIs externally, in separate repositories.

 If you have a new API or driver that you believe are important and mature enough to be included, feel free to open an issue to discuss this; our default will likely be to suggest starting in a separate repository.
+We'll also be happy to maintain a list of such external APIs and drivers in this README.

 ## Current features